Zazu (album)

-Zazu (1986) is the debut (and, to date, only) album released by American model and singer-songwriter Rosie Vela.
+Zazu (1986) is the debut (and, to date, only) album released by American model, singer and songwriter Rosie Vela.
 The album was produced by Gary Katz, best known for his work in that capacity with Steely Dan, and many of the songs feature Steely Dan's Donald Fagen on keyboards and Walter Becker on guitar.
-Also noteworthy is that Tony Levin plays Chapman stick on the songs "Tonto" and "Zazu".
+Tony Levin plays Chapman Stick on the songs "Tonto" and "Zazu".

 Despite receiving positive reviews and the single "Magic Smile" reaching No. 29 on the Billboard Adult Contemporary chart, Zazu was a commercial failure in Vela's native United States.
 However it was more successful in Europe, notably in the United Kingdom where it reached No. 20 on the national albums chart and earned a Silver disc.
 The single "Magic Smile" was also a UK Top 30 hit.
 The CD album has been out of print in North America and Europe since the early 1990s but was rereleased in the UK by Cherry Red Records in 2011.

 In addition to "Magic Smile", two other tracks ("Interlude" and "Fool's Paradise") were also released as singles.